LorenzoM27/GarageVParrot/README.md

 * Donwload the project and unzip it if you have to
 * Download WAMP, MAMP, LAMP or XAMP and install it
-* Move the project folder into MAMP or others/htdocs
+* Move the project folder to the whrigt folder
-* launch MAMP and click on start button
+* launch MAMP/WAMP/LAMP/XAMP and start the server

 ### Database

 After starting the server, you have to create the database.
 Follow those steps :

-* Click on WebStart button into MAMP
-* Scroll, click on MySQL and on phpMyAdmin button
+* Go to the home page of your software
+* launch phpMyAdmin and connect
 * On import section, import scripts/scriptsDB files in the project starting by users.sql
 * After importing all files, you can import scripts/insertData files in the database
+* Modify registration/config.php and enter your username and password

 ### Launch Website